Board of Trustees: C.C. Hanekom (Chair), Dr. J.M.S. Alves, A. Burger, G.J. Camacho, B.P. Courtenay, Dr S. Ferreira,

 Our first Board of Trustees was elected by the LiMF membership and held their first meeting in August 2015.

 Cathariné is a District Ecologist with Ezemvelo KZN Wildlife, based in Tembe Elephant Park.
 She has more than 20 years experience in managing wildlife, including lions, Cathariné also has wide-ranging experience working with communities and in human-wildlife conflict prevention.
-Her broad experience in lion-related management issues made her an obvious choice for vice-chair of the LiMF board.
+Her broad experience in lion-related management issues made her an obvious choice for chair of the LiMF board when Sam stepped down.

 Hailing from Canada, Susan has made South Africa her home since 2005.
 She spent several years in the bush on small game reserves studying lions before embarking on a doctoral degree in lion management which she completed in 2014.
 She worked closely with members of LiMF during her doctoral studies and developed several tools to assist managers.
 She is currently a postdoctoral fellow at the University of Cape Town where she is resolving the systematics in some of the more cryptic African bird species.
 She continues to stay active in collaborative lion research efforts through LiMF.

 Brian (retired) has been involved in various high profile lion research projects since the early 2000s as a volunteer, so the opportunity to serve as a trustee of LIMF was welcomed.
 Currently chairman of SATIB Conservation Trust and a trustee of the Endangered Wildlife Trust (EWT) and Elephants for Africa (UK & Botswana), Brian has vast experience in administrating and designing conservation projects, in particular, human-animal conflict programs.
 His LIMF duties include donor fundraising events, legal and compliance issues for LIMF.